0xPolygon/polygon-docs/docs/cdk/how-to/use-native-token.md

 ## Use a custom native token

+Go to the `...contracts/deployment` folder and find the `deploy_parameters.json` file.

+!!! warning
+    The directory naming is dependent on your build type (rollup or validium).

-Open the deploy_parameters.json file and add a new entry:
+Open the `deploy_parameters.json` file and add a new entry:

 ```json
 {